ralflorent/namefully-dart/README.md

 other words, the most basic/typical case is a name that looks like this:
 `John Smith`, where `John` is the _firstName_ and `Smith`, the _lastName_.

-> NOTE: Do notice that the order of appearance matters and (as shown
+> NOTE: Do notice that the order of appearance matters and (as shown in
 > [orderedBy](#orderedBy)) can be altered through configured parameters.
 By default,
 > the order of appearance is as shown above and will be used as a basis for
 > future examples and use cases.